Kingdom of the Netherlands: Netherlands

 The Netherlands is a representative parliamentary democracy organised as a unitary state.
-Its administration consists of the Monarch and the Council of Ministers, which is headed by a Prime Minister (currently Mark Rutte).
+Its administration consists of the Monarch and the Council of Ministers, which is headed by a Prime Minister (currently Dick Schoof).
 The people are represented by the States General of the Netherlands, which consists of a House of Representatives and a Senate.
 The Netherlands is divided into 12 provinces: Drenthe, Flevoland, Friesland, Gelderland, Groningen, Limburg, North Brabant, North Holland, Overijssel, South Holland, Utrecht and Zeeland.
 The provinces are divided into municipalities.
 The Netherlands has the euro as its currency, except in the special municipalities of the Caribbean Netherlands (BES islands), where the Netherlands Antillean guilder was replaced by the U.S. dollar in 2011.

-Bonaire, Sint Eustatius, and Saba
+Caribbean Netherlands: Bonaire, Sint Eustatius, and Saba

-The special municipalities of Bonaire, Sint Eustatius, and Saba (referred to as Caribbean Netherlands or BES islands) are part of the Netherlands proper but are not part of any province.
+The special municipalities of Bonaire, Sint Eustatius, and Saba, together referred to as Caribbean Netherlands or BES islands, are islands in the Caribbean that are part of the Netherlands proper but not part of any Dutch province.
 They resemble ordinary Dutch municipalities in most ways (with a mayor, aldermen, and a municipal council, for example) and are subject to the ordinary Dutch legislative process.
 Residents of these three islands are also able to vote in Dutch national and European elections.
 There are, however, some derogations for these islands.
 Social security, for example, is not on the same level as it is in the Netherlands proper.
 In November 2008 it was decided to introduce the U.S. dollar in the three islands.
 The date of introduction was 1 January 2011.
 The Netherlands carries the risk of exchange rate fluctuations regarding cash flows between the state and the islands.

 Aruba

 Aruba, with its own constitution, is a representative parliamentary democracy organised as a unitary state.
 Its administration consists of the Governor, who represents the Monarch, and the (Aruban) Council of Ministers, headed by a Prime Minister.
 The sovereign people of Aruba are represented by 21 parliamentarians in the Parliament of Aruba.
-The Governor of Aruba is Alfonso Boekhoudt, and the Prime Minister is Evelyn Wever-Croes.
+The Governor of Aruba is Alfonso Boekhoudt, and the Prime Minister is Mike Eman.
 It has its own Central Bank and currency, the Aruban florin, linked to the U.S. dollar; the U.S. dollar is accepted almost everywhere on the island.
 Aruba has two official languages: its own national language Papiamento and the Kingdom of the Netherlands' Dutch language.

 Curaçao

-Curaçao is a centralised unitary state, with similar administrative characteristics to Aruba.
-It has the Netherlands Antillean guilder as its currency.
+Curaçao, with its own constitution, is also a representative parliamentary democracy organised as a centralised unitary state.
+Its administration consists of the Governor, who represents the Monarch, and the (Curaçao) Council of Ministers, headed by a Prime Minister.
+The sovereign people of Curaçao are represented by 21 members of parliament and the President of the Parliament of Curaçao is Charetti America-Francisca.
+The Governor of Curaçao is Lucille George-Wout, and the Prime Minister is Gilmar Pisas.
+It has the Caribbean Guilder as its currency.